About Us

-The Workforce Housing Coalition of the Greater Seacoast is a 501(c)3 nonprofit organization whose mission is to educate and engage communities and municipalities to advance diverse housing options so that everyone who works here can also afford to call it home.
+The Workforce Housing Coalition is non-partisan, 501(c)3 nonprofit organization working to advance diverse housing options by engaging municipalities, elevating employer voices, and informing policy conversations so everyone who works in the Greater Seacoast can call it home.

 Auburn